Fix modified default rules in Azure AD Connect

 Override the value of an existing attribute

 You might want to override the value of an attribute that has already been mapped.
 For example, if you always want to set a null value to an attribute in Azure AD, simply create an inbound rule only.
-Make the constant value,
+Make the expression value,

 AuthoritativeNull, flow to the target attribute.